Minnesota Is First State In Country To Ban Toxic Chemical TCE

 “I think you can become that model, if you will, for other states to hear, listen, study and potentially do the same,” Brockovich said.

-The Senate passed the TCE ban near unanimously, then the House voted, and the Governor has said he’ll sign the bill into law, coming together in a bipartisan way to protect Minnesotans.
+The Senate passed the TCE ban near unanimously, then the House voted, and the Governor signed the bill into law, coming together in a bipartisan way to protect Minnesotans.

 “It’s a tribute to the fact that ordinary citizens have a voice, can make that voice heard and can stand together with those who have power and authority to enact meaningful change,” Sherry Smith of NCCG said.